valkey-io/valkey-doc/docs/data-types/streams.md

 Streams are an append-only data structure.
 The fundamental write command, called `XADD`, appends a new entry to the specified stream.

-Each stream entry consists of one or more field-value pairs, somewhat like a dictionary or a Redis hash:
+Each stream entry consists of one or more field-value pairs, somewhat like a dictionary or a Hash:

 {{< clients-example stream_tutorial xadd_2 >}}
 > XADD race:france * rider Castilla speed 29.9 position 1 location_id 2